Siilsy/Minesweeper/README.md

 # Minesweeper
-A simple minesweeper game !
+A simple minesweeper game, currently only playable on Numworks calculator and coded in micropython  !

 ## Inputs
 The inputs you can do is the directional arrows to move your selection square in the all directions.
 After that, you can reveal the number of bombs around this box by using 'clear' and maybe put a flag with 'paste'.